Rheumatoid arthritis of the knee

 The synovium secretes a liquid.
 This liquid helps keep joints lubricated.
 When joints are well lubricated, they move smoothly and painlessly.
 Inflammation of the synovium leads to damage and permanent destruction of the joint.

-What are the signs and symptoms of knee RA?
+What are the signs and symptoms of knee rheumatoid arthritis?

-With knee RA, you may feel the following:
+With knee rheumatoid arthritis, you may feel the following:

 - Swelling, inflammation

 - Warmth around the knee joints